 Native plant growers

-WWF-Canada is excited to continue its partnership with Loblaw Companies Limited (Loblaw) to source native plants for 123 of their Garden Centres across southern and eastern Ontario.
+WWF-Canada is pleased to continue its partnership with Loblaw Companies Limited (Loblaw) to source native plants for select garden centres across southern and eastern Ontario.

-The 123 participating Garden Centres will carry a variety of locally grown and ethically sourced native plants, including shade and sun-loving species as well as grasses and sedges, all of which grow easily in local conditions.
+Each spring, participating garden centres carry a variety of locally grown and ethically sourced native plants, including shade-and sun-loving species as well as grasses and sedges, all of which grow easily in local conditions.
 They’ve been carefully selected and grown by the following Ontario native plant growers and will make excellent habitat for pollinators and other wildlife in your garden:

-Look for the special In the Zone plant tag to ensure you are choosing the best plants to help local wildlife thrive.
+By choosing plants with the special In the Zone tag, you’re assured to get the best plants possible to help local wildlife thrive.